openbitlab2/v2_go_relayer/relayer_setup.md

 Before setting up relayer you need to make sure you already have:
 1. Fully synchronized RPC nodes for each Cosmos project you want to connect
 2. RPC enpoints should be exposed and available from relayer instance

+Or optionally you can use an available RPC endpoints.

 #### RPC configuration is located in `config.toml` file
 ```
 # STRIDE